norm/gifs.cackhanded.net/README.markdown

     # find the next day with no morning GIF scheduled
     # (afternoon GIFs are considered secondary content);
-    # also shows a count and breakdown of what unscheduled
+    # also shows a count and breakdown of what is unscheduled
     ./script/next

-    # show only the count of unscheduled GIFs
-    ./script/next unscheduled

     # show what is scheduled in the next 60 days
     ./script/next 60